-Investigating computer crime is a delicate process that requires a deep understanding of the evidential standards expected of electronic forensic data.
-This course describes the best practice in deconstructing an attack whilst preserving evidence, and explores how to design and evaluate systems in order to facilitate forensic examination.
-It combines a principled approach with practical work, recovering data using low-level tools.
+The investigation of computer crime is a delicate, involved process that requires a deep understanding of the evidential standards expected in circumstances where electronic forensic data is to be used.
+This module describes the current best practice in understanding and deconstructing an attack whilst preserving evidence, and explores how to design and evaluate systems in order to facilitate forensic examination.
+It combines a strong overview of principles with some illustrative practical work, recovering data using necessarily low-level tools.